23007965/FULL_ADDER_SUBTRACTOR/README.md

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: Manikandan R
+Developed by: P PARTHIBAN

-RegisterNumber: 212223230120
+RegisterNumber: 212223230145
 */

 **Full Adder**